Cogges/cogges.github.io/mission.md

 ### Impacting us as a church

 *Gasenyi, Burundi*
-We established a link with Gasenyi Parish back in 1996 and in 2015 formalised this link on the request of the Bishop there.
+We established a link with Burundi back in 1996 and in 2014 formalised a link with Gasenyi Parish in the Diocese of Bujumbura on the request of the Bishop there.
 Beginning with a prayer link, we are excited to see how this will develop in the future and how we can learn from one another.